 “You are ready to face the night.”
 She said upon taking in a fresh breath.
 “We are going somewhere special tonight.”

-Stepping out into the hallway, I saw that the heavy velvet curtains shielding the tall, narrow windows in the large entrance room below us.
-They had been drawn back to welcome the light of the moon.
-Many candles had been lit, including the ones sitting in the candle chandelier dangling from the roof.
+Stepping out into the hallway, I saw that the velvet curtains shielding the tall narrow windows in the large entrance room below us had been drawn back to welcome the light of the moon.
+Many candles had been lit, including the ones sitting in the candleholders that were dangling from the roof.

-As my mother and I moved down the wooden stairs, we spied my chocolate-haired father standing by one of the windows, staring out into the darkening night.
+As my mother and I moved down the wooden stairs, we spied my chocolate-haired father standing by one window, staring out into the darkening night.

 He was a tall, proud man.
-One who had the admiration of every being who had the pleasure of knowing him.
+He had the admiration of everyone who had the pleasure of knowing him.

-“Finley!”
-My mother called softly, when we reached the bottom of the stairs.
+“Finley.”
+My mother called softly as we reached the bottom of the stairs.

-My father seemed to engrossed in his mind, and did not hear her call him.
+My father seemed to be engrossed in his mind and did not hear her call him.

-“Finley!”
-She repeated louder, and with an amused laugh.
+“Finley.”
+She repeated louder, with an amused laugh.
 “Finley!”

-Dressed in a manner similar to myself, my father looked sharp and well-presented.
-His hair, was a deep brown like my own, but it was thick and full, tied away from his face with a black ribbon at the nape of his neck.
-His pale, clear face was crisp and clean-shaven.
+Dressed like myself, my father looked sharp and well-presented.
+His hair was a deep brown like my own, but it was thick, tied away from his face with a black ribbon at the nape of his neck.
+His pale, unblemished face was crisp and clean-shaven.
 He was not as finely featured as I, nor were his eyes as large, but I had always considered him handsome.

 “Ah, my Finley, always so deep into your mind.”
 My mother laughed.

 “I am sorry.”
 He replied earnestly before giving her a wide smile.
-Both of his fangs were visible, and as I saw them, I thought about the lone one that had finally appeared in my own mouth.
+Both of his fangs were visible, and as I saw them, I thought about the lone one that had finally appeared in my mouth.
 I would not tell them that it had grown in.
 I could not.
-At least, not at that time.

-One of our maids stepped toward the heavy wooden double doors, and pulled them both open for us.
+One of our maids stepped toward the heavy wooden double doors and pulled them both open for us.
 Outside, the air was cool and fresh.
-The sky head darkened, and millions of shining stars accompanied the full moon, as they worked together to brighten the night.
+The sky had darkened, and millions of shining stars accompanied the full moon as they worked together to brighten the night.

-The family manor was situated on the edge of a thriving forest, away from the hustle and bustle of populated towns.
-It had been built by my father’s ancestors, and would fall to every male born into the family to become it’s Lord, to look after it with his wife and family.
-Eventually, that would include me.
+The family manor fringed the edge of a thriving forest, away from the hustle and bustle of life.
+Built by my father’s ancestors, its care and legacy would fall to every male born into the family, and he would become its Lord.
+Eventually, that role would be mine.

-The dark, but pretty carriage, bearing our family crest on it’s door sat and waited.
-Two steel grey Clydesdales were strapped both to it, and to each other.
+The dark but pretty carriage, bearing our family crest on its door, sat and waited.
+Two steel-grey Clydesdales were strapped to it with heavy leather harnesses.

-“Goin’ ta see Master Piper and his family, are we Sir?”
+“Goin’ to see Master Piper and his family, are we, sir?”
 The skinny, old driver asked as he pulled open the door, revealing a dark, navy blue velvet interior, complete with one small lamp hanging from the ceiling for light.

-Mother prodded me toward the carriage, and lifted me over the flimsy step and into the interior.
-I took my seat next to the other door, and watched my father as he offered a hand to my mother.
-Taking it, and grabbing a fistful of the skirt on my mother’s dress, she lifted it up so she could step up unhindered.
-Shifting across and next to me, she smoothed her skirts and pushed back a stray hair.
+Mother prodded me toward the carriage and lifted me over the delicate step and into the interior.
+I took my seat next to the other door and watched my father as he offered a hand to my mother.
+Taking it and grabbing a fistful of the skirt of her dress, she lifted it so she could step up unhindered.
+Shifting across and next to me, she smoothed them over her legs and pushed back a stray hair.

-The carriage dipped slightly as my father stepped in, to sit opposite my mother, before he reached for the door.
+The carriage dipped slightly as my father stepped in, sat opposite my mother, and reached for the door.

-It took several long moments for the driver to seat himself at the front of the carriage and ready the horses taking us to where we were to be.
-Finally, a soft crack was heard, and we lurched along.
-With little else to do, I looked out beyond the small glass window and watched the large water fountain beside us slowly moved by as we turned around it, and headed toward the gates that closed our manor away from the world.
+It took several long moments for the driver to seat himself at the front of the carriage, and ready the horses to take us to where we were to be.
+Finally, a soft crack ripped through the air, and we lurched forward.
+With little else to do, I looked out beyond the small glass window and watched the large water fountain beside us slowly slip by.
+We turned around it and headed toward the gates that closed our manor away from the world.

-Rocking and clattering along as we slowly made our away to ‘Master Piper and family’, I was rife with boredom.
+Rocking and clattering along, we slowly made our way towards ‘Master Piper and family’.
+I was rife with boredom.
 Carriage rides were stifling and incredibly dull.
-There was very little to see beyond a vast expanse of land, land that was darkened by the night.
-On long journeys such as this, I had taken to imagining what the land, nature, and the seasons looked like during the day, when the sun was out.
-Bright whites of winter, vibrant colours of the rainbow in spring, happy shades of green, yellows and blues in summer...
+There was very little to see beyond a vast expanse of land.
+Land that was darkened by the night.
+On long journeys such as this, I had taken to imagining what the land, nature, and the seasons looked like during the day.
+The bright white of winter, vibrant colours of the rainbow in spring, and happy shades of green and blue in summer…

-In imagining these happy things, I recalled a most painful memory.
-As a mere child of four years old, I had been curious to see what the world was like, bustling with the lives of people, and to how differently the world had looked while I slept.
-Full of excitement and wonder, I had retired at the crack of dawn, and slept only four hours before I forced myself awake.
+In imagining these joyous things, I recalled a most painful memory.
+As a mere child of four years old, I had been curious to see what the world was like with bustling people, and just how different the world had looked while I slept.
+Full of excitement and wonder, I had retired at the crack of dawn and slept only four hours before I forced myself awake.
 As I opened my eyes, the sheer brightness of the sun against white walls was a bitterly uncomfortable feeling for my eyes.
-They had ached and complained, but in my bid to see the world, I fought against the desire to shut my eyes and left my bed to explore.
-Passing my doors to my small balcony, the sun had ferociously attacked my eyes, causing me extreme pain, giving me a pounding headache around my forehead, and temporary blindness.
-I remember crying out then, closing my eyes so tightly and fighting against a wave of nausea.
+They had ached and complained, but in my bid to see the world, I fought against the desire to shut them, and left my bed to explore.
+Passing my doors to my small balcony, the sun had mauled my eyes.
+It caused me extreme pain, and an instant pounding headache that threatened, ferociously, to blow up my brain.
+Temporary blindness washed out my vision, and I remember crying out then, closing my eyes so tightly, and fighting against a wave of nausea.
 Feeling my way around my bed and to the door, I had deemed it safe to open my eyes once more.

-An ordinary, less curious child would have thought the adventure too painful to continue, and would have retired back to bed.
-Doing so would have been a wise decision for me to make, but I had really wanted to venture outside just once.
-So, I waited for the nausea to take it’s leave, and for my sight to return, before I set off once more.
+An ordinary, less curious child would have thought the adventure too painful to continue and have retired back to bed.
+Doing so would have been a wise decision for me to make, but I had wanted to venture outside just once.
+So, I waited for the nausea to take its leave, and for my sight to return, before I set off once more.

-Confident that my vision could get me by without hindering me, I stretched out and pulled open my door.
+Confident that my vision could get me by without hindering, I stretched out and pulled open my door.
 As I stepped into the hallway, I saw that the manor was closed and sleeping.
-The velvet curtains were closed, preventing any and all light from out of doors seeping in.
-It was dark and silent as I excitedly made my way down the stairs, eager to be outside, so that I could see the world when it was supposed to be seen.
+The velvet curtains were closed, preventing all light from out of doors seeping in.
+It was dark and silent as I excitedly made my way down the stairs, eager to be outside, so that I could see the world as it was meant to be seen.

-Bounding youthfully across the room to the curtain shielding the glass doors, I grabbed the curtain, and pulled it aside.
+Bounding youthfully across the room to the shielded glass doors, I grabbed the curtain and pulled it aside.
 I felt the warmth of the sun on my knuckles as I did this, which had only fuelled my desire to see the day.

 What I had not expected, however, was for the sun to be gleaming right through the glass and into my face.
-The sun was the brightest thing I had ever seen, as was it was the most beautiful.
-It was not the bright, gleaming yellow that I had read about in books.
-It was in fact a cream colour.
-Beyond the sun, I had not the chance to glimpse at outside before the sudden brightness caused my head to ache monumentally, as the nerves behind my eyes felt like they had simply exploded.
+The sun was the brightest thing I had ever seen.
+It was not the gleaming yellow orb that I had read about in books.
+It was a cream colour.
+But beyond the sun, I had not the chance to have even one glimpse of outside, before the sudden brightness caused my head to ache monumentally.
+The nerves behind my eyes felt like they had simply exploded.
 I had wailed loudly whilst suffering this agony.
-My body’s self-defence mechanism had taken control of my body then, forcing me back into the protection of a velvet curtain at the far side of the room.
+My body’s self-defence mechanism had taken control of my body then, forcing me back into the protection of a velvet curtain that dangled nearby.
 The dizziness brought on by the heat and brightness, forced upon me a violent illness, losing all contents of my stomach onto the wooden floor.

 “Oh!
 Little Master!”
-One of the housemaids wailed as I heard her running across the room.
+One housemaid wailed as I heard her running across the room.
 “Are you alright?”

-I found that I could not answer her, as my mouth felt filthy, and I was grossly ashamed that a mere maid saw me at my most vulnerable time.
+I found that I could not answer her, as my mouth felt filthy, and I was grossly ashamed that a mere maid saw me at my most vulnerable.